tmuth/splunk-data-load/README.md

 The first time the script is run without any parameters, `settings.txt` is generated if it doesn't already exist.
 These are global settings that control behavior and output of the script.
 Descriptions:
 - DEBUG_TIMESTAMP=F # T or F    : Searches _internl component=DateParser OR component=DateParserVerbose for timestamp errors
 - DEBUG=T # T or F              : Searches log_level=ERROR sourcetype=splunkd after each oneshot filtering on your sourcetype
-- SHOW_BTOOL=F # F or F         : Shows btool
+- SHOW_BTOOL=F # F or F         : Shows btool 'splunk btool check' and 'splunk btool props list ${SOURCETYPE} --debug'
-- SHOW_GREAT_8=T # T or F       : Runs 'splunk btool check' and 'splunk btool props list  --debug'
+- SHOW_GREAT_8=T # T or F       : Checks props.conf for the 'Great 8' or 'gr8' settings
 - SHOW_WALKLEX=F # T or F       : Rolls hot-buckets to warm, then runs walklex to show indexed-fields
 - SHOW_EVENT_SUMMARY=T # T or F : Searches '...| stats count' and '| fieldsummary '
 - SHOW_INDEX_CONF=T # T or F    : Displays status of index delete/create and reload of .conf files